Eight Vivid Sydney Highlights to Add to Your Diary If You Want to Farewell Winter with a Bang

 Put these big-ticket items on your hit list, stat.

-UPDATE: Wednesday, July 14 2021 — In light of Greater Sydney's current COVID-19 situation, Vivid Sydney has been postponed till Friday, September 17–Saturday, October 9.
-Further details are yet to be announced, but we'll be sure to keep you updated.
+UPDATE: Friday, August 6 2021 — In light of Greater Sydney's current COVID-19 situation, Vivid Sydney has been cancelled for 2021 and plans to return next winter instead.
 For more information, visit the event's website.
 For more information about the status of COVID-19 in NSW, head to the NSW Health website.

 Now in its twelfth year, Vivid Sydney has undeniably become one of the biggest cultural events in the country and, from August 6–28, the blockbuster festival will once again transform the harbour city.
 Make the most of the last weeks of winter by exploring the epic program of luminous light, live tunes and thought-provoking talks.